 It is a bit of a strange name?

 The name comes from the original author of the study around this interval training method called Izumi Tabata.
 His paper was published in 1996 and so has been around for 17 years but is seeing a lot of renewed interest.
-If you want to know a bit more about the history of tabata training have a look here.
+The key reference are given at the end of this page but if you want to know a bit more about the history of tabata training have a look here.